-- 3. Wolf Riders' bows have only a short range compared to other shooting weapons, so their fire is restricted to 15cm.
+3. Wolf Riders' bows have only a short range compared to other shooting weapons, so their fire is restricted to 15cm.
 However, because their weapons are so handy they can shoot behind or to the side without turning stands to face their target.
 Just measure the range from any stand edge.
-They can therefore shoot at enemy charging them from any direction. - 4.
-The Pump Wagon doesn't move in Command phase by initiative or by successful orders.
+They can therefore shoot at enemy charging them from any direction.

+4. The Pump Wagon doesn't move in Command phase by

+initiative or by successful orders.
 Instead of this it can always move once up to 10xD6cm.
-This move is automatic, requiring no Command roll, and happens at any time during the Command phase.
-This movement can be made in any direction and will give the Pump Wagon a movement of between 10cm and 60cm each turn.
-A Pump Wagon does not have to move if the player wishes.
+This move is automatic, requiring no Command roll, and happens at any time during the Command phase but may not interrupt a character giving orders or units moving (including other Pump Wagons).
+This gives the Pump Wagon a movement of between 10cm and 60cm each turn.

-Wagon receives D6 attacks.
+Pump Wagon receives D6 attacks.
 This is in addition too any additional attacks it receives for charging enemy in the open and for being a chariot.
 When charged or retreating as a result of combat, its attacks are halved to D3.
+Roll for attacks every round of combat.